-In contracting phase, the number of locks held decrease from maximum to zero.
+In the contracting phase, the number of locks held decreases from maximum to zero.
 The transaction must first acquire locks on all the required data items.
 It can’t unlock a data item unless it has locked all the data items it needs for the execution of a transaction.
 There are 4 types of Two-Phase Locking techniques are exist:

 It is the basic concept of the Two-Phase Locking technique.
 It provides all locks on required data items are first acquired before any of the locks are released.

 In the Conservative Two-Phase Locking technique, a transaction locks all the required data items before a transaction is executed.
 If any data item needs can’t be locked, the transaction does not lock any item instead it waits until all the items required are available for locking which is called a Deadlock-free mechanism.